HxnDev/Image-to-Cartoon/Readme.md

 ## OpenCV:
 This is a Computer vision package that makes its easy to run Image processing and AI functions.
 At the core it uses OpenCV and Mediapipe libraries.

-It can be installed using "pip install cvzone"
+It can be installed using "pip install opencv-python"

 ## Contact Information:
 For any further queries, feel free to contact me at: